ginasekhar/ginasekhar.github.io/_posts/2020-01-17-do_more_than_belong_participate.markdown

 showing.movie – references the movie the showing belongs to

-movie.showings.build({ }) –instantiates a new ‘showing’ object and associated it with the movie.
-It populates                      the movie_id attribute on the showing.
-This is similar to the statement Showing.new({movie_id: movie.id}).
-It is not saved to the database until you call "save" on the object.
+movie.showings.build({ }) –instantiates a new ‘showing’ object and associates it with the movie.

-movie.showings.create({ }) – instantiates a new showing and saves it into the database.
+movie.showings.create({ }) – instantiates a new showing object, associates it with the movie and saves it into the database.

 showing.build_movie – same as above, instantiates a new movie without saving it